It is important to recognize that this sound comes from the inside of the

 If you have Meniere's disease, there are two important things to remember

 here.
 One is that the person, the sufferer, is almost always exposed to two

-sounds.
-One comes from inside, his own internal source.
-And the other one
+- One sound comes from inside, his own internal source.

 comes from someone speaking to him (external source).